 This was really effective in my childhood years.
 Instead of nagging my parents for things I wanted, I’d stew on them.
 I’d write down a wish list, revise it, and start over again a few times.
 I’d pore over the Christmas catalogs like a researcher in the library of Alexandria.

-What really happened, though, is that these things that I wanted consumed my thoughts for a big part of the year.
+What really happened is that the things that I wanted consumed my thoughts for a big part of the year.
 I’d spend my time stewing over that list, thinking about the things I wanted, and as I grew older, I began to dream about other ways to get them.
 I started an aluminum can collecting project – one that actually ended quite sadly, I started doing lots of piecework for my father’s fishing business, and I tried several other small-scale entrepreneurial tasks.

 But the problem signs were already in place.
 As soon as I earned anything, I was already plotting about buying one of those things I had wanted and stewed about for so long.
 I’d take the $50 from aluminum can sales and rush straight to the local department store (Jacks, a now-defunct chain) to buy a video game.